Voultapher/sort-research-rs/writeup/unreasonable/text.md

 ## Acknowledgements

 The title is an homage to Eugene Wigner's 1960 paper "The Unreasonable Effectiveness of Mathematics in the Natural Sciences".
-Orson Peters helped as a technical reviewer.
-TODO
+Orson Peters and Roland Bock helped as a technical reviewers.